gofilipa/orals/reading_notes.md

 1891:
 Dorian becomes thoroughly corrupt, the ending rewritten so he appears monstrous and with no remorse.
 The middle parts, the subplot with James Vane, was added to make Dorian more of a villain.

-Pater, Walter.
-Studies of the History of the Renaissance.
+Pater, Walter. *Studies of the History of the Renaissance*.
 1873.
 - For Pater, criticism is an individual sensation, an 'impressionist' mode, an erotic encounter between subject and object, past and present.
 He goes against criticism as an act of intellectual apprehension (Ruskin & Arnold).
 He was looking to Renaissance artists (Botticelli) who in turn looked to Hellenistic ideas to heal the rupture between body and mind.
     - The *Studies* an attempt to educate the senses, sensibility to experience aesthetics as an erotic encounter.
 This ultimately positions the viewer as a recepticle for impressions.
 Pater's is an *aesthetics of the bottom*.
 Aesthetic appreciation is being receptive to the forces of beauty emanating from the object.
 This is an erotic experience.
 You need to be the bottom, rather than the top (like Arnold and Ruskin, objectivist, intellectual).
 - His prose is driven and dripping with affect---longing, nostalgia, eroticism.